nuxt/content/docs/content/en/themes/docs.md

   </code-block>
 </code-group>

 It will ask you some questions (name, title, url, repository, etc.).
-When answered, the dependencies will be installed.
+Once you answer, the dependencies will be installed.
 The next step is to navigate to the project folder and launch it:

 <code-group>
   <code-block label="Yarn" active>